marlowfm/marlowfm.github.io/_pages/bricks.md

 ### Terms and conditions

-- At this early stage of the project, we can't guarantee how the supporters' wall will exactly look, where it will be positioned in the building, or when it will go up.
+- At this stage of the project, we can't guarantee for sure how the supporters' wall will look, where it will be positioned in the building, or when it will go up.
 But rest assured we want the wall to take pride of place in our new home!
-- We reserve the right to reject or modify any text that we consider unsuitable for display.
+- We reserve the right to modify or reject any text that we consider unsuitable for display.
 - 'Buy a brick' is a donation to Marlow FM, and not a purchase of goods or services.
 So you're not entitled to a refund or exchange unless we make a mistake.
 - We'll tell you when your brick is installed, and invite you to visit the new studios and see your brick in person.